Sign up for IQ Index

-The statement is co-signed by councillors Joe Cressy and Josh Colle, the latter also chairman of the Toronto Music Advisory Committee.
+The statement is co-signed by councillors Joe Cressy and Josh Colle, the latter also chairman of the Toronto Music Advisory Council.
 Colle last month introduced a motion to Toronto City Council – since passed – calling for a comprehensive strategy for venue protection, taking inspiration from cities such as London, Melbourne and Austin, Texas.

 “We understand that is has become more difficult for music venues to find and hold onto affordable, accessible spaces, especially in Toronto’s downtown neighbourhoods,” continued Tory.
 “Together with TMAC [the Toronto Music Industry Advisory Council] and other partners, the city is already considering a number of recommendations addressing music venue protection, pop-up venues and the overall health of the night-time economy.